WHO-led team in China will start meetings online from quarantine

 “There’s always politics with this sort of scenario but one of the things that COVID-19 has shown us is if you have good science, you then inform the politics,” he said.

-“You want to fill the scientific vaccuum with the answers so that people can make more informed and, therefore, presumably more sensible decisions.”
+“You want to fill the scientific vacuum with the answers so that people can make more informed and, therefore, presumably more sensible decisions.”

-The WHO has said the two absent team members are being re-tested for antibodies.
-The team of 15 had all tested negative for the disease prior to leaving their home countries, and underwent further testing while in transit in Singapore.
+Dwyer said the itinerary for the rest of the trip was still to be sorted out but he hoped to visit research institutes, hospitals and the market where the first human cases of the disease were detected in late 2019.

 The team are not allowed to mingle while in quarantine, so will be holding all meetings virtually.